KOTORCommunityPatches/K1_Community_Patch/README.md

 * Gizka could infest the Ebon Hawk until the very end of the game unless you poisoned them or offloaded them on Manaan [ISSUE #289](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/289)
 * Gonto Yas in the Manaan Ahto West mercenary enclave could unintentionally play more Pazaak matches beyond his loss limit after a certain point in the main plot (Reported by Phunkie_J) [ISSUE #422](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/422)
 * Gonto Yas in the Manaan Ahto West mercenary enclave wears the same outfit as the NPC standing right next to him [ISSUE #277](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/277)
+* Griff could be seen popping into existence right in front of the player in the Tatooine Czerka Office [ISSUE #265](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/265)
-* Griff's conversation in the Sandpeople enclave had a few facing issues [ISSUE #116](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/116)
+* Griff's conversation in the Tatooine Sand People Enclave had a few facing issues [ISSUE #116](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/116)
 * Handon and Rickard wear the same outfit [ISSUE #52](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/52)
 * Handon is implied to be overweight and was likely meant to use the fat commoner appearance [ISSUE #52](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/52)
 * Helena wears Jedi robes instead of regular clothes